christianbiring1/Movies_poster-Capstone2/README.md

 > Description of the project.

-- In this capstone project I have built is based on an online website for a conference.
-We have been provided some design guidelines to create the website, but I have personalized the content, i.e., instead of a conference I have built a website for geniune charity and care.
+- The JavaScript capstone project was about building your my own web application based on an external API.
+I had to select an API that provides data about the movie show and then build the webapp around it.

 ## Built With